joselainejrs/calculadora/README.md

-#calculadora.js #html #css #javascript #grid #buttom #calculadora #calculator
+# calculadora.js #html #css #javascript #grid #buttom #calculadora #calculator

 ----------------------------------------------------------------------------------------------------------
-Projeto Calculadora desenvolvida em html, css e javascript.
+Calculator project developed in html, css and javascript.

 Technologies used:
 HTML,
 CSS,
 Javascript.

-Esse projeto busca um aprendizado maior em lógica de programação e um aprofundamento em javascript
+This project seeks a greater learning in programming logic and a deepening in javascript.

 -----------------------------------------------------------------------------------------------------------